morgansCIC/-luffy_cic-Scandal/README.md

 # The Art of Saying Too Much
 ### A Profile of @luffy_cic — The Account That Overshares So You Don't Have To

-*Internet Culture · X / Twitter · April 2026 · CIC, Oran*
+*Internet Culture · X / Twitter · April 2026 · CIC*

 ---